observIQ/nanojack/README.md

 Logger is an io.WriteCloser that writes to the specified filename.

 Logger opens or creates the logfile on first Write.
-If the file exists and is less than MaxSize megabytes, lumberjack will open and append to that file.
+If the file exists and is less than MaxSize megabytes, nanojack will open and append to that file.
 If the file exists and its size is >= MaxSize megabytes, the file is renamed by putting the current time in a timestamp in the name immediately before the file's extension (or the end of the filename if there's no extension).
 A new